juniorsundarCasual/TGT/vault/volume-2.chapter-080.md

 As she finished that statement, Jean started to feel her cheeks warming up for some reason.

-"Young miss?
+"Young Miss?
 The miss' body seems to be heating up all of a sudden.
 This slave will fetch her some water immediately!"

 Jean felt her forehead to confirm that she was heating up.
 She felt her neck and muttered, "Heart rate increasing?
 What... just what is happening to me?"